Discover the servants' lives in Charlecote's outbuildings

-The servants had to fill the washing coppers with hot water and haul out the wet linen to dry – a tough job for the women, whether it was a hot summer’s day or a bitter cold winter afternoon.
+The servants had to fill the washing coppers with hot water and haul out the wet linen to dry – a tough job for the women, whether it was a hot summer’s day or a bitter cold winter morning.

 In the tackroom you’ll see the huge range of implements that were regarded as essential for maintaining the family’s riding equipment, much of which has hardly changed in the last century.